 - telephone, email or online support

-- guaranteed response times, if a part of the service level agreement with the supplier - reducing downtime and revenue loss
+- guaranteed response times, as part of supplier SLA, reducing downtime and revenue loss

 - on-site support